Information for Potential Investors

 Despite the numerous risks listed above, investors should not disregard private companies as an investment avenue.
 All investments are characterized by different risk-return characteristics and like any investment, private companies have their benefits.
 Private company investing is not for everyone, but for those who choose it, knowledge is undeniably an essential ingredient to success.

-It’s rare for investment on Secure Living’s Marketplace to offer voting rights directly to smaller investors because founders fear it can scare off venture capitalists who invest in later rounds, due to the hassle of collecting thousands of signatures.
+It’s rare for investment on Secure Living’s platform to offer voting rights directly to smaller investors because founders fear it can scare off venture capitalists who invest in later rounds, due to the hassle of collecting thousands of signatures.
 You should assume your investment does not include voting rights unless specified otherwise.
 Your stake will almost certainly be diluted when companies raise follow-on funding.

 Yes.
 An equity stake will almost certainly be diluted.